 Patricia originates from the UK, and has lived in Australia for over 53 years since arriving with her husband and three children.
-In 2018 Patricia will celebrate 55 years of marriage to her husband Dennis.
+In 2022 Patricia celebrates 59 years of marriage to her husband Dennis.
 Patricia has warm and friendly personality and has strong family and community values.
 Patricia has enjoyed a variety of life experiences which she attributes to her warm and friendly personality.

 Patricia has strong family and community values, including her commitment to supporting the recent changes to the Marriage Act.
 Since retiring in Mandurah, Patricia enjoys a busy life as a marriage and funeral celebrant, and enjoys spending her free time with her husband Dennis by volunteering their time supporting a number of community and service organisations.